databio/pepatac/README.md

 - read2
 - whatever else you want

 Run your project as above, by passing your project config file to `looper` with `looper run project_config.yaml`.
+Looper can also summarize your results, monitor your runs, clean intermediate files to save disk space, and more.
+You can find additional details on what you can do with this in the [looper docs](http://looper.readthedocs.io/).

+### 3.3 Using a cluster

+The pipeline itself does not specify any cluster resources, so you can submit individual jobs to a cluster however you choose.
+We recommend using `looper`, which will let you submit jobs to any cluster with a simple change to your configuration file.
+Follow instructions in [configuring looper to use a cluster](http://looper.readthedocs.io/en/latest/cluster-computing.html).

-## Outline of analysis steps
+## 4. Outline of analysis steps

 ### Prealignments